thbtppl/latex-tips-advice/README.md

 ## PDF production

 Editors and universities often require your document to be compliant with the [PDF/A standard](https://www.pdfa.org/wp-content/uploads/2013/05/PDFA_in_a_Nutshell_211.pdf), that is suitable for long-term archiving with a device-independent display.
-Among other features it must embed all fonts and include standardised metadata.
+Among other features it must embed all fonts and include standardized metadata.

 * The best way to obtain LaTeX documents close to PDF/A compliance is to use the [pdfx](https://ctan.org/pkg/pdfx?lang=en) package.